apache/fundraising-site/content/pages/home.md

 https://svn.apache.org/repos/private/committers/events/event_sponsor_ambassador.md

 ##### How do I edit this site?
-Just clone [this repo](https://svn.apache.org/repos/asf/fundraising/site/) and modify pages under content/pages.
+Just clone [this repo](https://gitbox.apache.org/repos/asf/fundraising-site.git) and modify pages under content/pages.
 It is important to note that each .md file must have a Title and Slug tag at the top to publish to the right location.
-When composing in markdown, it's important to noate that this site is powered by the ???? markdown parser - be sure to use compatible markdown!
+When composing in markdown, it's also important to note that this site is powered by the Pelican markdown parser/content generator, so be sure to use compatible markdown.
 Commits to this repo will automatically be published to the site.

 ##### What is the process to appoint VP Sponsor Relations?
 See the [private org chart page](https://whimsy.apache.org/roster/orgchart/vp-sponsor-relations) for V.P.
 Sponsor Relations